 In this case, the point would be given to your opponent because you failed to hit your opponent’s side of the table.
 The exception to this is if your opponent obstructs the ball by leaning over the table.
 It should be clear that the ball would not hit their side of the table.

 You cannot touch the table with your free hand or move the table with your body.
 If you or your opponent’s free hand touches the table, the point is lost.

 A game, according to the table tennis rules, is played up when one player has scored 11 points with a two-point lead (you keep going if you are tied at 10 points each until one player has a two-point lead), he or she is said to have won the game.

-The players then swap ends and the next game begins with the player who served second in the previous game.
+After each game, the players swap ends and the next game begins with the player who served second in the previous game.

-The basic rules of table tennis state that a match is the best of any odd number of games - usually 3, 5 or 7 games.
+The table tennis rules state that a match is the best of any odd number of games - usually 3, 5 or 7 games.
 For example, the first player to win 3 games in a best of 5 match wins.

 There are a few unique table tennis rules when playing doubles.
 Each player still has two serves, and the service still alternates every two points between sides, but it also alternates between players on the same team.
 At the end of every two points, the receiving player becomes the server, and the serving player’s partner becomes the receiver.